Meadowbrook

 Meadowbrook has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Ten projects identified by AreaSearch may significantly impact the local area.
-These include Logan Hospital Expansion, Loganlea Station Relocation, Slacks Creek Industrial Precinct Upgrade, and Meadowbrook Shopping Centre Expansion.
-The following list details those expected to have the most relevance.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 13 projects likely to impact the area.
+Notable projects include Logan Hospital Expansion, Loganlea Station Relocation, Slacks Creek Industrial Precinct Upgrade, and Meadowbrook Shopping Centre Expansion.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.